© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Netherhall barn is a scheduled monument protected by Historic England under reference 1005776.
 View the official record →

-Netherhall barn is a substantial agricultural structure located in Yorkshire, England, and is recorded as a designated ancient monument.
+Netherhall barn is a listed agricultural building located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005776.

 Netherhall barn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005776.